 Additional information includes being able to review the IP address of the connected hosts.

-Display inbound connectivity / outbound paths as well as displaying traces and stepping stone analysis.
+Display inbound connectivity / outbound paths as well as displaying stepping stone analysis.
 When selecting Inbound or Outbound, all paths are highlighted in gray, selecting a specific protocol will highlight the path in orange.